Midlife Crisis Counselling Canberra

 In our culture, we joke about the "midlife crisis" through tropes of sports cars and rash decisions, but the reality is often quieter and more profound: a deep, quiet realization that the life you’ve built no longer feels like yours.
 Whether you are a Millennial navigating a career pivot, a member of Gen Z questioning the script, or facing a traditional shift later in life, this isn't a breakdown: it is a summons to grow.

-the success that feels like a cage.
+success that feels like a cage

-the quiet sense of missing out.
+the sense of missing out

-a body that refuses to settle.
+a body that refuses to settle

-how it shows up.
+how a midlife crisis shows up.

 existential

-• Questioning established life paths
+- Questioning established life paths

-• Loss of clear purpose or identity
+- Loss of clear purpose or identity

-• Heightened awareness of time
+- Heightened awareness of time

 physical

-• Fluctuating energy and vitality
+- Fluctuating energy and vitality

-• Shifting body awareness or tension
+- Shifting body awareness or tension

-• Disrupted sleep patterns
+- Disrupted sleep patterns

 emotional

-• Underlying sense of boredom or flat-ness
+- Underlying sense of boredom or flat-ness

-• Sudden sharp irritability or regret
+- Sudden sharp irritability or regret

-• Nostalgia for a previous self
+- Nostalgia for a previous self

 behavioural

-• Spontaneous lifestyle shifts
+- Spontaneous lifestyle shifts

-• Withdrawing from social norms
+- Withdrawing from social norms

-• Searching for new excitement or thrills
+- Searching for new excitement or thrills

 de-coding the restlessness

-We start by identifying what the restlessness is actually trying to tell you.
+I start by identifying what the restlessness is actually trying to tell you.
 Is it a need for a pivot, a shift in relationships, or a search for lost creativity?
 Recognition is the first step toward intentional change.

 designing the path forward